Jupiter Apple: Death and legacy

 On 11 March 2021, the posthumous album Apartment Jazz was released, originally intended to serve as the soundtrack of his eponymous film.
 Later in June, a long out-of-print extended play recorded in 2007 and entitled Ano XXI – № 4 – Incredible News!!!, was re-issued through streaming platforms.
-A second posthumous album containing nine tracks, The Man Was Jupiter Apple, was released in May 2022.
+A second posthumous album containing nine tracks, The Man Was...
+Jupiter Apple, was released in May 2022.
+A compilation of demos and outtakes dated from the recording sessions of Uma Tarde na Fruteira, Sugar Doors – A Jupiter Apple 4-Track Experience, came out in February 2023 by Monstro Discos.